phac-nml/irida/doc/user/user/sample-metadata-templates/index.md

 ### Creating a metadata template

-To create a metadata template, click on the`Create New TEmplate` link in the top right corner of the page.
+To create a metadata template, click on the`Create New Template` link in the top right corner of the page.

 ![Create template link](images/create_template_link.png)

 Every template required 2 items:

 1. Template name.
-    - Names must be at least 5 characters long.
+    - Name must be at least 5 characters long.
     - Name cannot already be used as a template name within the current project.
 1. At least one metadata field.